Department of Materials Science and Processing

 Faculty members Professor SHIMA Mutsuhiro

-Assistant professor YAMADA Keisuke
+Associate professor YAMADA Keisuke

 Research details With the aim of increasing the functionality of equipment utilizing magnetic materials and spintronics products or devices that use the engineering of both electron charges and spins, our laboratory conducts basic and applied research, for example: synthesis of nanomagnetic materials such as magnetic film, magnetic wire, and microparticles; control of structure and physical properties; measurement of electrical conductivity and thermoelectric properties by controlling electron spins in solids; and clarifying the related mechanisms.